 A study of Paul's letters surveying the major themes regarding the Christian Faith.
 The course will cover significant doctrines and Paul's unique vocabulary that fills up our understanding of Christ and the Christian life.
-Prerequisite: BIBL104 or BIBL106

 THEO325.
 Comparative Theology (3)